MarcoStb1993/robot_statemachine/statemachine/README.md

 #  Statemachine

 The statemachine's core components will be explained first and it's usage afterwards, including examples and tutorials for writing plugins, including them into the statemachine and setting up a robot.
+Also, handling the GUI and starting a simulation with the statemachine is explained.

 ## Documentation